How does this medication work? What will it do for me?

 Who should NOT take this medication?

-- is allergic to propranolol or to any of the ingredients of the medication
+- are allergic to propranolol or any ingredients of the medication

-- has allergic rhinitis during the pollen season
+- have allergic rhinitis during the pollen season

 What side effects are possible with this medication?